 • Confirm that you can now open your company

-Sage 50 Cannot open company files after installing or upgrading
+Scenario 3: Sage 50 cannot open company files after installing or upgrading

-Causes of Sage 50 won’t open company file after installing or upgrading
+Causes of Sage 50 won’t open the company file after installing or upgrading

 • In the new version, the company has never been opened.